 Checklist – things to cover in your comms

-It’s important employees understand what employee engagement is and what happens when everyone is engaged at work (the positive impact of an engaged workforce e.g. increased productivity, wellbeing)
+It’s important employees understand what employee engagement is and what happens when everyone is engaged at work (the positive impact of an engaged employees e.g. increased productivity, wellbeing)

-- How the survey helps you solve challenges
+2. How the employee survey helps you solve challenges

 Explain what measuring engagement allows the organisation to do and how the outcomes will impact employee’s own experiences at work.

 Get employees excited about giving feedback!
-If you’ve run a survey before how much action did you take on the results and what impact did these actions have on employees daily working lives and also the business?
+If you’ve run a staff questionnaire before, how much action did you take on the results and what impact did these actions have on employees daily working lives and also the business?

-If people feel like their opinion counts they’ll be more inclined to keep giving it to you.
+If people feel like employee opinions matter, they’ll be more inclined to keep giving it to you.

 Engagement surveys require give and take.
 If you want employees to take the time to give their feedback, they need to know what’s in it for them and that the organisation is listening.